leopedroso1/leopedroso1/README.md

 ### Hi there 👋 I'm Leo

-- 🔭 I’m currently optimizing the performance of databricks complex data pipeline.
+- 🔭 I’m currently optimizing the performance of databricks data pipelines with lots of hierarchical data.
-- 🌱 I’m currently learning about PolaRS.
+- 🌱 I’m currently learning about GraphFrames/GraphX.
 Any DevOps and Terraform hints are also welcome!
 - :compass: I'm currently living in the United Kingdom :guard: :teapot:
 - 💬 Ask me about Big Data, Spark/Databricks, Machine Learning or any Data Engineering topic :tea: I'm really glad to help!
 - 📫 How to reach me: A Linkedin message is more than welcome!